-3.8 Joint Work Plans
+3.8.
+Joint Work Plans

-106. Annual Joint Work Plans (JWPs) are a key instrument for annual operationalisation of the CF in the Philippines.
+- 106. Annual Joint Work Plans (JWPs) are a key instrument for annual operationalisation of the CF in the Philippines.
 They capture all United Nations operational activities for development in the Philippines and are drawn per CF outcome.
-They include outputs, sub-outputs and activities, resources required and mobilized for implementation, SDG targets and indicators to measure United Nations' contribution to the achievement of CF outcomes.

-107. JWPs are entered in the global UN-INFO system, approved by UNCT, and endorsed by JSC.
+They include outputs, suboutputs and activities, resources required and mobilized for implementation, SDG targets and indicators to measure United Nations' contribution to the achievement of CF outcomes. - 107.
+JWPs are entered in the global UN-INFO system, approved by UNCT, and endorsed by JSC.
 They are informed by the United Nations Philippines policy notes to operationalize and implement the Prevention and LNOB agenda and integrate South-South and triangular cooperation.
 Corporate system markers are applied in UN-INFO to identify CF activities that contribute to positive outcomes for gender equality, youth, human rights, and peace.

-108. United Nations Annual Performance Review and reporting is a based on JWPs.
+and reporting is based on JWPs.
 The JWPs are aligned with the SDG framework and national priorities of the Philippines and undergo annual review to measure progress made and suggest course corrections, if any, considering evolving country context.
 The outputs in the JWP are jointly owned by and reflect the aggregate of United Nations entities' contributions - through sub-outputs and activities - to CF outputs, for which entities are accountable.

-109. To the extent possible, United Nations entities use the minimum documents necessary - in addition to the CF, signed joint or entity-specific workplans and project documents - to implement programmatic initiatives.
+109. To the extent possible, United Nations entities use the minimum documents necessary in addition to the CF, signed joint or entity-specific workplans and project documents to implement programmatic initiatives.
 However, as necessary, and appropriate, project documents can be prepared using, inter alia, the relevant text from the CF and joint or agency-specific workplans and/or project documents.

-3.9 Business Operations Strategy in support of the Cooperation Framework
+3.9.
+Business Operations Strategy in support of the Cooperation Framework

-110. United Nations in the Philippines developed its Business Operations Strategy (BOS) in support of a more effective programme delivery of 2030 Agenda and the United Nations development system reform.
-BOS is a results-based framework that focuses on joint business operations in support to programme delivery, with the purpose of eliminating duplication, leveraging the common bargaining power of United Nations and maximizing economies of scale.
-BOS improves operational efficiency and reduce cost of operations (e.g. procurement, information technology, premises, human resources) towards achieving the CF results.
-In keeping with the United Nations Secretary-General's mandate to reduce United Nation's carbon footprint, the UNCT will consider further environment-friendly measures.
+110. United Nations in the Philippines developed its Business Operations Strategy (BOS) in support of a more effective programme delivery of the 2030 Agenda and the United Nations development system reform.
+BOS is a results-based framework that focuses on joint business operations in support of programme delivery, with the purpose of eliminating duplication, leveraging the common bargaining power of United Nations and maximizing economies of scale.
+BOS improves operational efficiency and reduce cost of operations (e.g. procurement, information technology, premises, human resources) towards achieving CF results.
+In keeping with the United Nations Secretary-General's mandate to reduce United Nations' carbon footprint, the UNCT will consider further environment-friendly measures.
 OMT, as the custodian of BOS, will work on the implementation of joint common activities for cost reduction and efficiency in operations and explore new ways of working together effectively.
-CHAPTER 4: COMMON COUNTRY ANALYSIS UPDATE, MONITORING, EVALUATION AND LEARNING PLAN